 The show was filmed in South Australia and most of the outdoor scenes are panoramic and beautiful.

-I’m giving it a recommendation based on what I’ve seen so far.
-I’m liking the characters and the stories.
+I’m giving it a recommendation based on early seasons.
+I thought it went a bit awry in the last couple of seasons.
+I’m like the characters and the stories.
 I like to see so many women listed in the credits for writing, producing, and directing along with the female faces in front of the cameras.

-The cast in season 1 is what has hooked me, and I intend to continue watching this interesting series.
+The cast in season 1 is what hooked me.
 However, reviews and summaries of the show indicate that some seasons were more or less popular depending on the cast and storylines each season.
 Wikipedia has a good summary of the cast changes, awards, popularity and episodes of this long-running story.

 When we first learn about Drovers Run, the farm, it’s in the hands of Claire McLeod, who is struggling to keep it afloat after her father’s death and to earn the respect of the help and the townspeople as she tries to run a farm.
 She’s the heart of the show and the heart of the farm, but Lisa Chappell left the show after 3 seasons.
-I’ll have to see what I think when I get that far in about continuing to marathon it without her in the lead.
+You may not want to continue watching after that.
 I thought I’d never watch Gray’s Anatomy again after Katherine Heigl left or after they canned Brooke Smith, but I’m still watching!
-I think it may be the same with McLeod’s Daughters, because I’m sold on it so far.
+I think it may be the same with McLeod’s Daughters, because I’m sold on it.

 Claire’s half sister Tess shows up after their father’s death.
 The sisters haven’t seen each other for 20 years.
 Claire wants to sell all or part of the farm so she can buy a cafe.
 When she sees how things are on the farm and what Claire is up against, she decides to stay a while and help.